SophieDeBenedetto/blog/testing_elixir_with_mox.md

 end
 ```

 Our api client no longer directly uses `HTTPoison`, it doesn't know how to format request headers or request URLs and it doesn't have to deal with any JSON processing.
 It is _only_ in charge of kicking off requests to the appropriate GitHub API endpoint and formatting the response so that it can be consumed elsewhere in the application.
-Our refactored module is much cleaner and more adheren the the Single Responsibility Principle.
+Our refactored module is much cleaner and more adherent the the Single Responsibility Principle.

 ### Mocking HTTP Interactions
 Now that we have a separate `GithubClient.HttpAdapter` module that we can mock, we're ready to take a look at some `GithubClient.ApiClient` tests.